lostanlen/ismir2016/spec.md

 E. *Display*
     1. Export filters from conv1 as images for the three experiments.
 Are they learned note models ?
     2. Make a figure for the architecture.
+    3. Make a figure for the duration of training set and test set for every instrument in single-label dataset.

 F. *Dataset*
 1. [DONE] Get the full MedleyDB dataset